deepshig/mastermind/documentation.md

 Both the agents are aware of this elimination process, and it becomes common knowledge in the system.
 Based on the derived system, Player 2 can now make a second guess.
 Player 1 would again analyse it and provide feedback.
 Similar procedure would be followed and the game continues.

 Using this logic, a game of Mastermind becomes a series of restrictions on the Kripke model until Player 2 has access to only one world and thereby knows the secret code.
-However, this restriction process is lmiited to only 5 moves.
+However, this restriction process is limited to only 3 moves.
 If Player 2 still is unable to make the correct guess, Player 1 wins.

 ### Agent Knowledge